Themis-Sword/themis-sword-blog.github.com/source/_posts/2015-04-18-the-eve-of-another-birthday.markdown

 Thanks my parents for their affectionate SMS this morning wishing me a happy birthday and take-care overseas alone.

-Actually, I might be solatary in a way rather than lonely.<!--more-->
+Actually, I might be solitary in a way rather than lonely.<!--more-->

 Retrospecting, It seems like I even don't tolerate continuing the "insipid and mundane" life traces no matter in which city of China.
 The gap between the so-called "dream" and reality keeps on tearing.
 I am kind of negative for picking that apple always higher despite my leaping and attempting.
 So I chose to leave(flounder) and chase a new style sitting in a classroom as a postgraduate student, overseas.
 There would be other choices for sure, nevertheless, I also need some fresh air.